jminjie/resume-hugo/content/portfolio/superlink.md

 weight = 0
 +++

-"Upgrade" your hyperlinks into Superlinks.
+"Upgrade" your hyperlinks into Superlinks with this Chrome extension.

 <!--more-->
 Superlinks is a Google Chrome extension which "upgrades" your hyperlinks into Superlinks (blue underlined text that is also now unclickable).